ettzzi/sveltekit-saas/README.md

 We use [Resend](https://resend.com) to send e-mails.
 For production you will need to setup your domain DNS.

+### Stripe

+Configure your `prices` in `lib/config.ts` file.
+The keys are the lookup keys that will be retrieved from Stripe.
+You can add a `name` and a `description` for each price.

+### Webhooks

+In local development to listen to webhooks you will need to run `npm run stripe:webhooks` that depends on `stripe` cli.

 ## Deployment

 Currently, the project is setup for deployment on [Vercel](https://vercel.com) and uses MySQL as database from [PlanetScale](http://planetscale.com).
 This is mostly chosen because of their generous free tiers.